rybla/riib11.github.io/_posts/2021-07-29-empirical-morality.md

 merely a symptom of human nature.
 Moral intuitions are not a part of human nature, but are caused by aspects of humans that are accounted for by the pattern of human nature.
-In this way, there can by certain statistical correlations between moral intuitions and the correct moral theory as sought by empirically investigating human nature, since the influences of human nature can be invariant while other extra-human influences vary.
+In this way, there can by certain statistical correlations between moral intuitions and the correct ethical theory as sought by empirically investigating human nature, since the influences of human nature can be invariant while other extra-human influences vary.

 // TODO: Give a more specific idea of what is included in the pattern "human nature" e.g. biological patterns over time, social patters over time, etc.